 The truck driver does not have to be charged or convicted of DUI for you to prevail in a personal injury claim, though a DUI conviction would certainly be evidence in your favor.
 Typically, we would also show evidence that, while under the influence of alcohol, the truck driver caused the accident by failing to brake, crossing the centerline, failing to yield the right of way, or driving too fast for conditions.

 In addition to our accident investigation team, we work with specialists in accident reconstruction when needed to determine and explain how and why an accident happened.
 We also work with actuaries and life care planners as necessary to determine the full amount of compensation due to a badly injured client who will need medical care and/or personal assistance in the years ahead.

 We will work to build a strong, fact-based case that we can confidently take to trial, if necessary.
 Fortunately, our experienced attorneys are successful in settling most personal injury cases out of court.
 Insurance companies want to avoid taking cases involving intoxicated truck drivers to trial.
 We negotiate aggressively with insurers as we pursue drunk driving accident claims.

 Contact a Houston Semi Truck Accident Lawyer for Help

-Contact the dedicated truck accident attorneys of Herrman & Herrman, P.L.L.C. for help if you have been injured in a crash caused by an intoxicated truck driver in Houston, Corpus Christi, San Antonio, Brownsville or elsewhere in South Texas.
+Contact the dedicated truck accident attorneys of Herrman & Herrman, P.L.L.C. for help if you have been injured in a crash caused by an intoxicated truck driver in Houston, Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio and Ft.
+Worth or elsewhere in Texas.
 Having the experience of our commercial truck accident lawyers on your side will help to ensure you recover the compensation you deserve to have.